erickbytes/lofipython/content/blog/so-you-want-to-learn-python.rst

     print(df.head())

-`Go here <#%20convert%20a%20list%20of%20strings%20to%20a%20pandas%20series%20of%20datetime%20objects>`__ if you're having pip installation problems.

 **Just the tip of the iceberg...**

-The amazing part of Python is that its community has developed an astonishing plethora of external libraries which can be `installed by pip <https://pythonmarketer.wordpress.com/2018/01/20/how-to-python-pip-install-new-libraries/>`__.
+The amazing part of Python is that its community has developed an astonishing plethora of external libraries which can be `installed by pip <https://lofipython.com/how-to-python-pip-install-new-libraries/>`__.
 Usually I'll learn how to use new libraries after googling to find a well-written README on Github or helpful documentation.
 The language comes with an impressive line-up of baked-in `tools and libraries <https://docs.python.org/3/library/>`__ way beyond what I've mentioned here.
 But I think this is a great start.
 Get to know these common Python language features and you'll be surprised how much you can do!

 **Additional Comprehensive Python Learning Resources**